dhis2/dhis2-android-docs/content/capture-app/android-specific-features.md

 ![](resources/images/capture-app-image188.png){ width=25%}
 ![](resources/images/capture-app-image195.png){ width=25%}

-* **Language:** the user will be able to change the language of the application user interface to identify lables, buttons or prompts with errors or without translation.
+* **Language:** the user will be able to change the language of the application user interface to identify labels, buttons or prompts with errors or without translation.

 ![](resources/images/capture-app-image196.png){ width=25%}
 ![](resources/images/capture-app-image197.png){ width=25%}

-* **Program rule validation:** this validator will check the program rules in the device and display configuration inconsitencies.
+* **Program rule validation:** this validator will check the program rules in the device and display configuration inconsistencies.

 ![](resources/images/capture-app-image198.png){ width=25%}
 ![](resources/images/capture-app-image199.png){ width=25%}